High Road School of Harford County

 Our Students

-Students are referred by their school district to attend High Road School and are generally in grades 1–12 (aged 6 to 21).They face disabilities in a variety of areas, including Emotional Disability, Autism Spectrum Disorder, Intellectual Disability, Learning Disability, Other Health Impairment, and more.
+Students are referred by their school district to attend High Road School and are generally in grades 1–12 (aged 6 to 21) with Emotional Disabilities.

 Our Staff